 Virginia Public Procurement Act; request for proposals; publication.
 Removes the requirement of newspaper publication of Requests for Proposals for professional services.
-01/09/18 House: Referred to Committee on General Laws City Position: Support HB 855 Landlord and tenant law; notice requirements, landlord's acceptance of rent with reservation.
+01/09/18 House: Referred to Committee on General Laws Notes: City Position: Support HB 855 Landlord and tenant law; notice requirements, landlord's acceptance of rent with reservation.
 Patrons: Peace and Krizek Summary as introduced:

 Landlord and tenant law; notice requirements; landlord's acceptance of rent with reservation.
 Changes the landlord and tenant law notice requirements for landlords to accept full or partial rent while continuing to proceed with a court action to obtain an order of possession and subsequent eviction by creating a single notice and removing the requirement for second notice for the time period between entry of an order of possession and prior to eviction.
 The bill provides that the landlord may accept full or partial payment of rent and still receive an order of possession and proceed with eviction if the landlord states in the written notice to the tenant that any payment of rent, damages, money judgment, award of attorney fees, and court costs would be accepted with reservation and not constitute a waiver of the landlord's right to evict the tenant from the dwelling unit.
 The bill also (i) provides that if a dwelling unit is a public housing unit or other housing unit subject to regulation by the Department of Housing and Urban Development, written notice of acceptance of rent with reservation need not be given to any public agency paying a portion of the rent under the rental agreement and (ii) removes language providing that if the landlord enters into a new rental agreement with the tenant prior to eviction, an order of possession obtained prior to the entry of such new rental agreement is not enforceable.
-01/09/18 House: Referred to Committee on General Laws City Position: Oppose HB 857 Landlord and tenant law; general provisions and Act.
+02/09/18 House: Committee substitute agreed to 18106220D-H1 Notes: City Position: Oppose HB 857 Landlord and tenant law; general provisions and Act.
 Patron: Peace Summary as introduced:

 Landlord and tenant law.
 Removes remaining differences between general landlord and tenant provisions and the Virginia Residential Landlord and Tenant Act by conforming provisions pertaining to residential dwelling units in the following areas: (i) providing that any nonresidential tenancy may be terminated by self-help eviction or by filing an unlawful detainer action; (ii) tenant obligations to maintain a dwelling unit; (iii) notice to the tenant in the event of foreclosure; (iv) wrongful failure to supply heat, water, hot water, or essential services; (v) prohibited provisions in the rental agreement; (vi) early termination of rental agreement by military personnel; and (vii) remedies for the landlord's failure to deliver possession.
-Also makes these changes to landlord and tenant law: (a) clarifies the lease termination process; (b) allows the landlord to provide renter's insurance coverage and require the tenant to pay the premium if a tenant allows his insurance to lapse; (c) establishes protection for landlords who provide tenant information to a federal census official; (d) authorizes a landlord or property manager to appear in court to seek final rent and damages related to a dwelling unit; and (e) clarifies remedies for a tenant's failure to prepare the dwelling unit for pesticide applications.
-01/09/18 House: Referred to Committee on General Laws City Position: Oppose HB 890 Switchblade knife; person who has a valid concealed handgun permit authorized to carry, etc. Patron: Webert Summary as introduced:
+The bill also makes the following changes to landlord and tenant law: (a) clarifies the lease termination process; (b) provides that if a tenant allows his renter's insurance to lapse, the landlord may provide coverage and require the tenant to pay the premium; (c) establishes protection for landlords who provide tenant information to a federal census official; (d) authorizes a landlord or property manager to appear in court to seek final rent and damages related to a dwelling unit; and (e) clarifies remedies for a tenant's failure to prepare the dwelling unit for insecticide or pesticide applications.
+02/09/18 House: Committee substitute agreed to 18106539D-H1 Notes: City Position: Oppose HB 890 Switchblade knife; person who has a valid concealed handgun permit authorized to carry, etc. Patron: Webert Summary as introduced: